Brian Cox – Por Que Precisamos Dos Exploradores

 and then it explodes.

-e então explode.
+e então ela explode.

 And it explodes, and it shines as brightly

-E explode, e brilha tão intensamente
+E ela explode, e brilha tão intensamente

 as a billion suns for about two weeks,

-como um bilhão de sóis por cerca de duas semanas,
+quanto um bilhão de sóis por cerca de duas semanas,

 and releases, not only energy,